DrakeCS167Spring22/DrakeCS167Spring22.github.io/email_tips.md

 # Examples:

 ## What _not_ to do:
 Here is an example of an email that is not very helpful.
-See if you can spot what Timmy did wrong:
+See if you can spot what this student did wrong:

 ![A screenshot of an email that does not meet the guidelines above](/bad_email_new.png)